Productive hobbies–is that even a thing? You bet!

-Beyond the practical ramifications, a hobby that allows you to make things will also help foster your creativity, which is useful (in some way or another) in just about every career out there.
+Beyond the practical consequences, a hobby that allows you to make things will also help foster your creativity, which is useful (in some way or another) in just about every career out there.

-Now, we should take a moment to clarify; not every hobby you choose needs to meet all three criteria listed above.
+Now, we should take a moment to clarify that not every hobby you choose needs to meet all three criteria listed above.
 Aim for two out of three and you should be good to go.